What Is A Conventional Loan

 To be considered a conforming conventional loan, the loan must meet guidelines set by Fannie Mae and Freddie Mac; government sponsored entities that purchase mortgages from lenders.

 One of the most important guidelines is the loan limit.
 The current loan limit for single unit properties is $453,100.
 In certain high-cost area the loan limit can increase to a maximum of $679,650.

 Non-conforming Conventional Loans

 Loans that exceed the loan limit are considered non-conforming.
 A non-conforming conventional loan is also known as a jumbo loan and is not purchased by Fannie Mae or Freddie Mac, but instead funded by lenders or private financial institutions.

 Benefits of A Conventional Loan

-There’s a reason conventional loans are the most popular type or mortgage loan.
-It has several features that are borrower friendly such as:
+There’s a reason conventional loans are the most popular type of mortgage loan.
+It has several features that are borrower-friendly such as:

 - Fast loan processing times

-- Diverse down payment options, they can be as low as 3% of the sale price
+- Diverse down payment options, can be as low as 3% of the sale price

 Because there are so many different options, you must decide what fits your situation best.
 How much you can put down, how long you want your term to be, and how much house you can afford are major factors when deciding what type of mortgage you want.